D.P. Dough: History

 In 2019, Food Guys Inc, the parent company of rival chain Calio's, founded by a former D.P.
 Dough employee in Cortland, NY, purchased D.P.
 Dough.
 Existing Calio's locations will be converted to D.P.
 Dough locations, with several already switching, albeit both chains being present in Rochester, New York and a few more areas, with overlapping stores being closed in other markets.

-On August 20, 2022, the D.P.
-Dough location in Albany, NY, permanently closed.
-Over four months later, the company's website still fails to clearly disclose the closure to customers.
-The shop, its street address, and its disconnected phone number continue to appear in D.P.
-Dough's location finder, but without operating hours listed.
-Attempts to place an online order with the location end with the message, "We're Sorry.
-The Store is Currently Closed," along with Monday-Sunday hours of "6:00PM - 2:00AM" listed for "All Services."

 Products

 D.P.
 Dough describes itself as the "only national calzone franchise", and the restaurant chain focuses on its calzone offerings.
 The chain is known for "offering a wide variety of calzones with creative names".
 Twenty calzone varieties are standard across all locations, and D.P.
 Dough restaurants offer made-to-order custom calzones as well.
 Individual stores may also offer their own specialty calzones.
 In addition to the chain's signature calzone entrees, the restaurants also sell chicken wings, tater tots, bread sticks, fresh-baked cookies, dessert calzones, and pints of Ben & Jerry's ice cream.

 The chain uses advertising messages directed to late-night, college-age customers.
 Some stores have offered "420" specials in April.
 Although in-store dining is available, the restaurants are designed to primarily cater to take-out and delivery customers.
 The store's late operating hours are intended to appeal to college students and the "after-bar crowd".